Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 E[qtks]=0,Var(qtks)=dk\mathbb{E}[q_t \cdot k_s] = 0, \quad \text{Var}(q_t \cdot k_s) = d_k

-Thus the dot products scale with dk\sqrt{d_k}.
+Thus the unscaled dot products grow with dk\sqrt{d_k}.
 Without scaling, larger dkd_k yields larger magnitude scores and a sharper softmax, potentially saturating and hurting gradient flow.
-Scaling by 1/dk1/\sqrt{d_k} normalizes the variance:
+Scaling by 1/dk1/\sqrt{d_k} normalizes the variance under these simplifying assumptions:

 Var ⁣(qtksdk)=1\text{Var}\!\left(\frac{q_t \cdot k_s}{\sqrt{d_k}}\right) = 1